RebeccaKessler/Machine_Learning/README.md

 # Final Model
-Our final model is based on CamamBert.
-CamamBert is a large language model that was pretrained on a large corpus of French texts.
+Our final model is based on CamemBert.
+CamemBert is a large language model that was pretrained on a large corpus of French texts.
+It is based on RoBERT (Robustly Optimized BERT) which is an optimized version of the original BERT model.
+The CamemBert base model consists of 12 layers, 12 attention heads, 768 hidden size and a total paramterers of 110 million.

 # Application of the Model